TylerLu/EDUGraphAPI-Python/README.md

 **Data Access**

-[Sequelize](http://docs.sequelizejs.com/en/v3/) is used in this sample to access data from a SQL Database.
+Active Record  is used in this sample to access data from a SQL Database.

 The **DbContext** exposes the models and methods that are used to access data.